securitybunker/databunker/README.md

 ## What is the difference between tokenization solution XXX and Data Bunker?

-Most of commercial tokenization solutions are used to tokenize one specific record, for example user name or user email, etc...
-These distinct records are not linked to one user record.
-In our solution, we tokenize the whole user record with all the details, that gives us many additional capabilities.
+Most of commercial tokenization solutions are used to tokenize one specific record, for example customer name or customer email, etc...
+These distinct records are not linked to one customer record.
+In our solution, we tokenize the whole customer record with all the details, that gives us many additional capabilities.
 So, in our system, the **end customer** (**Natural person** or **data subject**) can "login" into his profile, change record or manage his consents, or ask for **forget me**.
 In addition we provide many APIs to help with GDPR requirements.